kk988/bic-pipeline-launch/musvar/README.md

 - Request file is the full path to the request file
 - Analysis directory is the full path to the analysis folder, where input.csv and the request.txt file is
 - Email is your mskcc email
-- Rsync_dir is the directory where the project folder should be rsynced to
+- Rsync_dir is the directory where the project folder should be rsynced to for local archiving, NOT delivery (ex: `/ifs/rtsia01/bic/users/kristakaz/rnaseq`)
 - Extra args are optional arguments that may change over time
     - Currently the only optional argument is 'rsync_only' - this can be used if rsync step failed, but the pipeline finished correctly.

+The pipeline will run and will email you though nextflow if it errors out for some reason.
+If the pipeline is successful (and you provide rsync directory) you will recieve an email through server when the rsync has completed whether or not it is successful.
+This script will also output a file to the analysis directory provided with the setup and command used to run the pipeline.
+You *should* be able to `mv musvar_cmd.txt musvar_cmd.sh && chmod +x musvar_cmd.sh` and then run it as a bash script to rerun the pipeline command.

 ## Rerunning